Smoke rising from Fuego Volcano Guatemala, man jumping in front of erupting volcano, man in white shirt and brown pants

 Trek Guatemala Acatenango Volcano overnight hike

-Price: Private tours for 2-12 guests; $229 per guest for 2 guests, $219 per guest for 3 guests, $169 per guest for 4-5 guests, $149 per guest for 6-12 guests
+Price: Private tours for 2-16 guests; pricing starts at $269 per guest for 2 guests, $219 per guest for 3 guests, $169 per guest for 4-5 guests, $149 per guest for 6-12 guests

 Departure time: 8am

-Accommodation: high quality tents
+Accommodation: high quality backpacking tents or spacious safari-style tents

 Meals: 3 meals, snacks